martin-ueding/thinkpad-scripts/README.rst

 ###############

 This script is intended for the Lenovo ThinkPad X220 Tablet which features a Wacom pen and touch screen.
 With this script, you can rotate the screen in any direction you like and it will also rotate the pen and touch input.

+It will also disable the trackpoint (the xinput id is automatically queried) so that the back of the screen does not move your mouse if there is any force on the side of the screen.

 Installation
 ============